m-salmankhan/COMS30046/README.md

 ## To-do:
 - Make more complex programs to use as benchmarks
 - Simulate a source of entropy to add RNG instruction for encryption algorithms
-- Clean up ISA
-  - `LDWIC` (Load Word Constant Immediate) should just be MOV.
-LOAD instructions should be reserved for those accessing memory.
 - Properly document ISA
 - Fix output mechanism
   - Instead of printing new lines to terminal, make it replace what was on screen.
-  - Also output the number of ticks that passed by the time that `HALT` was executed.
-- Add measures for fixing data hazards
 - Make superscalar T_T

 ## ISA